Last updated: 3/5/2025

 – Behavioral problems including autism spectrum disorder and a variety of other characteristics

-Diagnosis is confirmed by genetic testing revealing a pathogenic variant in the DNMT3A gene.
+Diagnosis is confirmed by genetic testing that shows a pathogenic variant in the DNMT3A gene.
 Variants that disrupt the function of DNMT3A cause TBRS, so the specific variant is necessary for diagnosis.
-Due to the similarities between this syndrome and other overgrowth syndromes, genetic testing may include a gene panel consisting of many genes that cause different overgrowth syndromes.
+Due to the similarities between this syndrome and other overgrowth syndromes, genetic testing may include a gene panel consisting of many genes that are associated with different overgrowth syndromes.

-Clinical and developmental assessment can aid in motor, speech, language, cognitive and adaptive evaluation, evaluation for early intervention and risk for continued overgrowth beyond a healthy threshold.
+Clinical and developmental assessments can help determine what motor, speech, language, cognitive, early intervention and adaptive therapies are needed and the risk for continued overgrowth.
 Neuropsychiatric evaluation may aid in screening for behavioral health or mental health concerns.
-Evaluation by a neurologist may be recommended if the patient experiences seizures, as well as to identify new neurological manifestations.
-Similarly, if sleep apnea is diagnosed and obstructive, a respiratory physician will likely need to be involved.
+Evaluation by a neurologist may be recommended if the person has seizures and to identify new neurological symptoms.
+If sleep apnea is diagnosed and is obstructive, a respiratory physician will likely need to be involved.

-Speech therapy may be useful for individuals following evaluation.
-Occupational therapy is frequently utilized by these patients as well to develop necessary skills.
-Behavioral therapy may also be utilized for individuals with TBRS.
-Physical therapy may be useful for low muscle tone and orthopedic problems.
+Speech therapy and occupational therapy may help individuals develop necessary skills.
+Behavioral therapy may also be helpful for individuals with TBRS.
+Physical therapy may be useful to treat low muscle tone and orthopedic problems.

 Routine cardiovascular screening is suggested due to the increased frequency of heart conditions in patients with TBRS.
 Monitoring by a hematologist may be suggested due to the potential increased risk for acute myeloid leukemia (AML) and other blood conditions.

-Family support and resources are available for individuals affected by TBRS and their families/caregivers from TBRS Community via Facebook or the following link: https://tbrsyndrome.org.
+Family support and resources are available for individuals affected by TBRS and their families/caregivers from the TBRS Community.

 There are currently no clinical trials being conducted for TBRS.
 More information regarding clinical trials can be found through the Tatton Brown Rahman Syndrome Community at https://tbrsyndrome.org